mahlberg-lab/clic/README.rst

     make

-Next, install using ``install.sh`` as root.
+Next, run ``install.sh`` as root.
 This script automates the following steps:

-* Configure systemd to launch the UWSGI process running CLiC, and start it
+* Configure systemd to launch the UWSGI process running CLiC, and start it if in production mode.
 * Create / update an NGINX site config to use CLiC, and get NGINX to reload the config.